-If you have a walk-in closet it may not provide much more storage then a smaller closet would.
+If you have a walk-in closet, it may not provide much more storage than a smaller closet would.
 The area used to walk into a closet typically provides no storage space.

 Are there rooms you will rarely use?
 If so, perhaps the functions of those rooms could be replaced by other rooms.
 For example instead of having a formal living room perhaps you may prefer a larger family room.